The 13 Areas of Diversity Every Recruiter Needs to Know

 Did you jump to an image of someone when you read age?
 How old was that person in your head?
 Did they have greying hair, or were they born in the 2000s?

-Age diversity comes across the spectrum, and there are a few generational diversity myths out there too.
+Age or generational diversity comes across the spectrum, and there are a few generational diversity myths.
 A company can benefit from having a variety of ages.
 Don’t discredit someone because they “couldn’t possibly have the experience you require being so young.”
-At the same time, don’t overlook a CV that has a candidate past their 50s.
+At the same time, don’t overlook a CV with candidates past their 50s.
 Both have their advantages.

 8. Culture